 Link: Terrain360 Appomattox River (Interactive video)

-Link: Appomattox River Interpretive Guide (Map and Descriptions)
+Link: NEW!
+Appomattox River Interpretive Guide (Map and Descriptions)

 PUBLIC PARKS along the Appomattox River and Trail including water access:

 Click on park name to see Google map directions.

 • Hopewell City Park, 205 Appomattox Street, Hopewell 23680 – Water access; Sandy beach for swimming and launching kayak; Play equipment; Sidewalk Trail to City Point, 1 mi.

 • Hopewell City Marina, 1051 Riverside Ave.
 Hopewell 23860 – Water/ADA accessible kayak launch; Boat ramp (paved) for motorized water craft.

 • R. Garland Dodd Park At Point Of Rocks, 201 Enon Church Road, Chester, VA 23836 – Trails, including a boardwalk through the freshwater tidal marsh of Ashton Creek; Picnic shelters, Play equipment; Tennis and basketball courts; Fields for football, soccer and baseball; No boat/kayak water access.

 • Appomattox River Regional Park, 800 FOLAR Trail, Prince George, VA 23860 – Trails, 3.37 miles; Fishing Pier; Water access; Kayak launch structure; Pavilion; Picnic Shelter; Restrooms.

 • Roslyn Landing Park, 265 Charles Dimmock Pkwy, Colonial Heights 23834 – Trail, 3.1 mi; Picnic Shelter; Water access; Boat ramp (paved) for non motorized water craft.